Rade333/lagoon-website/content/features/deploy-branches/index.md

 #background = ""
 categories = ["Released"]

-title = "Trivy Image Scanning"
+title = "Only Deploy Specific Branches"
 #subtitle = ""
 title_align = "left"

-summary = """Lagoon supports Harbor’s integration with the Trivy Image scanner.
-Each environment image is scanned on creation against the latest vulnerability databases.
-Any vulnerabilities can be stored inside Lagoon as [Problems](./problems). """
+summary = """Lagoon is fully configurable to only deploy the branches and pull/merge requests you want it to.
+A simple regex is all that’s needed, and each the number of concurrent development environments can be configured per project."""

 [sidebar]
   align = "right"

 +++

+Lagoon is fully configurable to only deploy the branches and pull/merge requests you want it to.
+A simple regex is all that’s needed, and each the number of concurrent development environments can be configured per project.